Commencement guest FAQ

 What can I expect in terms of security?

 Metal detectors will be in place at the entrance to Killian Court.
 It will be helpful to discuss security measures with the members of your party ahead of time so everyone knows what to expect.
-Complete details regarding security measures for 2015 will be available late in May - please visit these pages again at that time.
+Complete details regarding security measures will be available late in May - please visit these pages again at that time.